sompartha/stockanalyzer/README.md

-Sure!
-Here's the full snippet with a proper heading you can directly paste into your GitHub README or description section:

----

 # 📈 Stock Analyzer – JavaFX + Alpha Vantage API

 **Stock Analyzer** is a modern JavaFX desktop application that allows users to fetch and visualize real-time stock market data using the [Alpha Vantage API](https://www.alphavantage.co/).